 March 18, 2013, the GSE submitted its Institutional Report (IR) to NCATE.
 The IR is the basis of the entire NCATE review and presents a thorough discussion of how the Graduate School is meeting standards, supported by evidence and informed by discussions and feedback from faculty, staff and students.

-April 27 – July 27, 2013, NCATE will be accepting third-party testimony on the Graduate School’s programs.
+April 27 – July 27, 2013, NCATE accepted third-party testimony on the Graduate School’s programs.

-July 3, 2013, the Board of Examiners (BOE) assigned to Bank Street will conduct an offsite review of the IR.
+July 3, 2013, the Board of Examiners (BOE) assigned to Bank Street conducted an offsite review of the IR.

-One to three weeks later, the BOE will complete a feedback report for our consideration.
+Three weeks later, the BOE completd a feedback report for our consideration.

-By August 27, 2013, the GSE will submit a rejoinder to the feedback report.
+By September 30, 2013, the GSE submitted an addendum to the offsite report.

-For questions about accreditation or the NCATE timeline, please contact Amy Kline.
+For questions about accreditation or the NCATE/CAEP timeline, please contact Amy Kline.